ihmeuw/vivarium/docs/source/concepts/lookup.rst

 Example: Configuring Data Sources as a User
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Users can override the default data sources in a model specification YAML file.
+Users can override the default data sources in a :ref:`model specification <model_specification_concept>` file.
 This allows changing where data comes from without modifying component
 code: